slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ## On creativity

 <!--
+> *"The ability to see order in chaos is called creativity."
+-- Simon Sinek*
 - creativity is subtraction.
 - a busy calendar and a busy mind will destroy your ability to create anything great. -- Naval Ravikant*
 - "If at first, the idea is not absurd, then there is no hope for it." - Albert Einstein